DuncanRuns/Hermes/README.md

 ### `[Game Directory]/hermes/world_logs/worlds_[Timestamp Created].log`

 A log of worlds entered and exited where each line is a valid json object.
-Each object contains a log type (`entering` or `leave`), the world's save folder path, and the time.
+Each object contains a log type (`entering`, `leave`, or `play_log_saved`), the world's save folder path, and the time.
 The word `entering` is chosen as it can either mean the world is being loaded into, or the world is already loaded and the player is just entering it (Pressing play on a SeedQueue world).
-This means that worlds generating in the background (e.g. via SeedQueue) will not be logged unless the player enters it.
+This means that worlds generating in the background  e.g. via SeedQueue) will not be logged as `entering` unless the player enters it.
 Note that fast resets are not distinguished from regular world exits.
 The play log can be used to determine if the world properly saved.

 ### `[Game Directory]/saves/[World Name]/hermes/play.log`